-London can be visited all year around.
+London can be visited all year round.
 There’re always enough activities and sights to explore.
 Winter can be cold and it gets dark early so it’s better to visit during the warmer months.
 Like in most of the Europe, some sights can be crowded during the summer holidays.
 Early fall and late spring may be the best options in that case.

-One Day in London Itinerary:
+One Day in London Itinerary

 Top things to do in London, United Kingdom

 Follow this guide and make the best of your trip even if you’re short on time.
 These are the top sights and things to do on your one day in London.

 The route that follows includes a lot of walking.
 Bring on some super comfortable shoes, bottle of water and you’re pretty much ready to go.

 Start your morning right in front of the Buckingham Palace, the London residence of the reigning monarch of the United Kingdom.
 The palace is pretty much globally known for the balcony from which royalty comes out on special occasions to greet the citizens.
 And while there are several Buckingham Palace tours that include the visit to the Palace, due to the tight schedule, you should visit it only if you’re really into it.
 Make sure to check out here when the changing of the guard is to see the marching band and the horses parading which makes all the experience quite interesting.

 Relax in the St. James’s Park